 “This digital infrastructure development represents an important investment for the NT, that will further support and accelerate the growth of the northern digital gateway in Australia.”

-Northern Territory Government’s chief minister Michael Gunner comments, “We’re excited to work with NEXTDC to build this world-class data centre in Darwin.
+Northern Territory Government’s chief minister Michael Gunner comments, “We’re excited to work with NEXTDC to build this world-class data center in Darwin.

 “We want to make the Territory a hub for digital industries and investment, and now we can look forward to building infrastructure that will create new jobs and opportunities, which will support local tradies.”

-Last month, NEXTDC’s data centre in Perth, Western Australia, was named Best Commercial Property as part of the WA Property Council Awards.
+Last month, NEXTDC’s data center in Perth, Western Australia, was named Best Commercial Property as part of the WA Property Council Awards.

-The P2 data centre, a Tier IV facility, spans more than 10,000 square metres of technical space and 10 high-density data halls.
-It is also fault-tolerant so equipment failures or distribution path interruptions do not affect the data centre’s overall operations.
+The P2 data center, a Tier IV facility, spans more than 10,000 square metres of technical space and 10 high-density data halls.
+It is also fault-tolerant so equipment failures or distribution path interruptions do not affect the data center’s overall operations.

-According to Hames Sharley project lead, Dean Symington, the awards speaks to the functionality and design of NEXTDC’s P2 data centre.
+According to Hames Sharley project lead, Dean Symington, the awards speaks to the functionality and design of NEXTDC’s P2 data center.